antonagestam/immoney/README.md

 KeyError: 'foo'
 ```

-For custom currency implementations, `immoney.registry.CurrencyCollector` can be used to
-construct a custom registry.

 #### Custom currency registries

 The library ships with a sensible set of default currencies, however, you might want to